MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 Based on requirements, customers choose their solution approach.
 They work with their implementation partner to define, develop, and test their solution by using the tools and best practices that are provided in [Microsoft Dynamics Lifecycle Services (LCS)](../../dev-itpro/lifecycle-services/lcs.md).
 There are four common scenarios:

-- Standard Finance and Operations apps configuration (no extensions)
+- Standard Finance and Operations apps "out of the box" configuration (no extensions)
 - Finance and Operations apps configuration that includes one or more ISV solutions
 - Finance and Operations apps configuration that includes one or more customer-specific extensions
 - Finance and Operations apps configuration that includes a combination of customer-specific extensions and one or more ISV solutions